danofun/MarchMadnessTVControl/README.md

 1. Pulls the data independently from all 3 Kodi instances
 2. Assumes the 4 desired channel names are the same for each Kodi instance
 3. Pulls channel data, EPG data, logos, active status, and volume information
-4. It's live basketball so we don't want to watch any game on more than 1 tv!
-If a channel is chosen that is already active on another tv, those two tvs swap channels
+4. It's live basketball so we don't want to watch any game on more than 1 TV!
+If a channel is chosen that is already active on another TV, those two TVs swap channels

 ## Controls
 1. Click a channel logo or EPG data to play a channel
-2. Click the green box above or below a tv to listen to that tv
+2. Click the green box above or below a TV to listen to that TV
-3. Click the center logo to mute all tvs
+3. Click the center logo to mute all TVs
-4. Volume up and volume down buttons control all unmuted tvs
+4. Volume up and volume down buttons control all unmuted TVs

 ## Hidden controls
 In the Upcoming Games section